JasminTrotter/sprinklr-data-viz/README.md

 A data producer can send bad data (data object that has missing or incorrectly typed properties) to the data consumer without notice.

 ## Solution
 This validation mechanism will alert you of violations to the expected data model.
 It takes in a data object and a schema to determine if it passes.
-Violations of the schema are rendered to the UI
+Violations of the schema are rendered to the DOM.

 ## Setup Locally
 ### From the command line, run the following: